docker-library/docs/php/content.md

 	&& docker-php-ext-install -j$(nproc) gd
 ```

 Remember, you must install dependencies for your extensions manually.
+If you are having difficulty figuring out which Debian or Alpine packages need to be installed before `docker-php-ext-install`, then have a look at [`install-php-extensions`](https://github.com/mlocati/docker-php-extension-installer).
+This script builds upon the `docker-php-ext-*` scripts and simplifies the installation of PHP extensions by automatically adding and removing Debian (apt) and Alpine (apk) packages.
+For example, to install the memcached extension you simply have to run `install-php-extensions gd`.
+This tool is contributed by community members and is not included in the images, please refer to their git repo for installation, usage, and issues.

 If an extension needs custom `configure` arguments, you can use the `docker-php-ext-configure` script like this example.
 There is no need to run `docker-php-source` manually in this case, since that is handled by the `configure` and `install` scripts.

 See ["Dockerizing Compiled Software"](https://tianon.xyz/post/2017/12/26/dockerize-compiled-software.html) for a description of the technique Tianon uses for determining the necessary build-time dependencies for any bit of software (which applies directly to compiling PHP extensions).